U.S. court deals setback to FCC push to revamp media ownership rules

 WASHINGTON, Sept 23 (Reuters) - The Federal Communications Commission suffered a setback on Monday in a long-running legal battle when a federal appeals court struck down its latest effort to loosen U.S. media ownership rules.

-The court told the FCC to take up the issue again, saying the regulator "did not adequately consider the effect its sweeping rule changes will have on ownership of broadcast media by women and racial minorities."
+The court in a 2-1 decisionMonday told the FCC to take up the issue again, saying the regulator "did not adequately consider the effect its sweeping rule changes will have on ownership of broadcast media by women and racial minorities."

 FCC Chairman Ajit Pai said in a statement that despite instructions from Congress to review media ownership regulations a majority of federal appeals court judges for 15 years "has taken that authority for themselves, blocking any attempt to modernize these regulations to match the obvious realities of the modern media marketplace."